-Here's a confession: I never wear sheet masks during a flight.
-Well, not traditional sheet masks at least.
-I find them too finicky to apply without a mirror and too serial killer–esque to wear without requiring an explanation to the person sitting immediately next to me.
+Confession: I never wear sheet masks during a flight.
+Well, not traditional sheet masks, at least.
+I find them too finicky to apply without a mirror and too serial killer–esque to wear out in public.
 That's why I love Glow Recipe's new watermelon jelly mask.
-It's a transparent hydrogel mask that comes in two pieces, which means it's easy enough to apply by feel alone and looks 80% less scary on the skin (that's according to my very un-scientific calculations).
-Plus, the whole point of the mask is to fix dull, tired, or aggravated skin—which is my exact reality whilst sitting in the dry recycled air of a plane's cabin.
-So, yeah, this jelly mask is my new travel go-to.
+It's a transparent hydrogel mask that comes in two pieces, which means it's easy enough to apply by feel alone and looks 80% less scary on the skin (according to my very unscientific calculations).
+The whole point of the mask is to fix dull, tired, aggravated skin—which is my exact reality whilst sitting in the dry recycled air of a plane's cabin.

 One of my favorite skincare brands of the moment is Verso, a chic millennial-minded line based out of Sweden.
 This anti-pollution face spray hydrates and refreshes the skin while protecting against environmental aggressors and aging free radicals.
 I like the fine, fragrance-free mist, which never fails to boost my skin's glow factor mid-flight.

 Most people recommend flying makeup-free so the skin can breathe and soak up all the nutrients of an in-flight skincare routine.
-So when you're getting ready to land and face the jostling buzz of the airport, it's time to apply makeup.
-I like to start with a foundation/concealer hybrid to cover up any redness, blemishes, or under-eye darkness that my eye masks failed to reach.
+So when you're getting ready to land, it's time to apply makeup.
+I like to start with a foundation/concealer hybrid to cover up any redness, blemishes, or under-eye darkness my eye masks failed to reach.
 I like this one from Rituel de Fille since it comes in an easy-to-stash compact and the creamy formula is slippery enough to apply with my fingers.
 I quickly dab the skin-perfecting tint around my nose, under-eye area, and T-zone, and I'm done.

 Next up is brow makeup, if you're into that.
 Try this dual-ended product from Nudestix, which has a waterproof gel pencil on one end and a defining brow gel on the other.
 The fact that these two brow products are combined into one is incredibly convenient and saves space in a carry-on for the important things such as headphones, phone chargers, and snacks.

-I like to apply a swipe of mascara before de-boarding the plane just to awaken the look of my eyes and appear bright-eyed and bushy-tailed (not tired, grumpy, and hungry like I'm most likely feeling at that point).
+I like to apply a swipe of mascara before de-boarding just to awaken the look of my eyes and appear bright-eyed and bushy-tailed (rather than tired, grumpy, and hungry).
 I like to bring mini mascaras with me for this purpose.
-They're easy to stash away in a makeup bag and last the average length of a work trip or vacation.
-Plus, I have a habit of losing full-size mascaras, and I'm not cool with that.
+They're easy to stash in a makeup bag and last the average length of a work trip or vacation.
+Plus I have a habit of losing full-size mascaras, and I'm not cool with that.